SCRIV NETWORK Price Reaches $0.0003 on Top Exchanges (SCRIV)

-SCRIV NETWORK (SCRIV) traded 1.8% higher against the US dollar during the twenty-four hour period ending at 12:00 PM E.T. on October 2nd.
-Over the last week, SCRIV NETWORK has traded down 8% against the US dollar.
-One SCRIV NETWORK coin can currently be purchased for approximately $0.0003 or 0.00000002 BTC on exchanges.
-SCRIV NETWORK has a total market cap of $8,057.11 and $5.00 worth of SCRIV NETWORK was traded on exchanges in the last day.
+SCRIV NETWORK (SCRIV) traded 1.8% higher against the dollar during the 1 day period ending at 9:00 AM Eastern on October 3rd.
+One SCRIV NETWORK coin can now be bought for about $0.0003 or 0.00000002 BTC on exchanges.
+SCRIV NETWORK has a market capitalization of $8,081.04 and $5.00 worth of SCRIV NETWORK was traded on exchanges in the last day.
+During the last week, SCRIV NETWORK has traded down 8% against the dollar.

-SCRIV NETWORK is a PoW + Masternodes coin that uses the TRIBUS hashing algorithm.
-Its launch date was March 10th, 2018.
+SCRIV NETWORK (SCRIV) is a PoW + Masternodes coin that uses the TRIBUS hashing algorithm.
+It was first traded on March 10th, 2018.
 SCRIV NETWORK’s total supply is 42,007,077 coins and its circulating supply is 24,744,362 coins.
+The Reddit community for SCRIV NETWORK is /r/SCRIV and the currency’s Github account can be viewed here.
 SCRIV NETWORK’s official Twitter account is @scriv_network and its Facebook page is accessible here.
-The Reddit community for SCRIV NETWORK is /r/SCRIV and the currency’s Github account can be viewed here.
-The official website for SCRIV NETWORK is scriv.network.
-The official message board for SCRIV NETWORK is steemit.com/@scriv.
+SCRIV NETWORK’s official website is scriv.network.
+SCRIV NETWORK’s official message board is steemit.com/@scriv.

 According to CryptoCompare, “The Scriv Network is a unified blockchain technology that delivers state-of-the-art data assurance, verication, time-stamping and an IPFS (InterPlanetary File Sharing) network.
 The Network is designed to provide safety, impartiality, and cost-efficiency without the need for a third-party intermediary. “